MVP software development opens the same door for you that YouTube, Spotify, Dropbox, FourSquare, and Groupon walked through.

 MVP is a minimal functional version of a new product that can collect user feedback.

 Successful startups react in real time to user feedback.
-Recent statistics cite 93% of startups changed their initial business model based on user feedback (Amar Bhide, professor at Columbia University).
+Fundamental studies show that 93% of startups changed their initial business model based on user feedback (Amar Bhide, professor at Columbia University in his book “Origin and Evolution of New Business”).
 Successful companies consciously or intuitively follow the MVP principle.

 You are not the first startup in the world.
 Those who preceded you—and succeeded—have already formulated strategies for startup success.
 Learn through their experience and listen to their advice.